 "They didn't have pink bats at Triple-A on Mother's Day," he explained.

-Not only is he back in the bigs -- Cust had played in just 70 major-league games over the past five seasons before the A's traded for him May 3 -- he's raising the question of why he wasn't given more opportunity
+Not only is he back in the bigs -- Cust had played in just 70 major-league games over the past five seasons before the A's traded for him May 3 -- he's raising the question of why he wasn't given more opportunity in recent seasons.

 "Everything I heard about him (was that) he just hits bombs," Bradley said.
 "I heard we picked him up, and I thought, 'It's going to pay off.' ...
 He's a great story."